 Really enjoyed talking to the students of UCA , Farnham about Pylon and exhibiting in the Blackbox project space.

 The Pylon sculptural element.

 James Paddock —-Pylon —-Opens 22/10/19.
 This will be the first of our projects for 2019/20 followed by artists from our recent Open Call (to be announced shortly) @jamespaddock100 #jamespaddock #pylon @unicreativearts @ucafarnhamart @ucafilmanddigitalart @mafineartucafarnham #ucafarnham #blackbox #ucablackbox #exhibition #artistrun #projects #contemporaryart

 Gillian Tully and Limoni the Chihuahua in the PYLON Film element.

 Thanks to the Drop the Mask production company for finding a tranquil park, with a cafe to interview me about the Pylon exhibition and more.
 Pylon continues until 5pm, Tuesday, 10th September, 2019.

-Thanks to Whitechapel Gallery, First Thursdays, for making PYLON one of their top 5 exhibitions.
+Thanks to Whitechapel Gallery and Timeout, First Thursdays, for making PYLON one of their top 5 exhibitions.

 Hackney Citizen, London, Newspaper: